ahmad-alkadri/simpleRCRU/README.md

 ## Methods

-The reason why I wrote it is simple: working with *raster* for obtaining the climate data from CRU datasets is simply not simple at all.
+The reason why I wrote this package (or, back then, these functions) is
+simple: working with *raster* for obtaining the climate data from CRU datasets is simply not simple at all.
 Sure, *raster* is very powerful for working with CRU datasets, but I only wanted to obtain some simple climate data.
 The kind of information that I needed was just, for example, the monthly **precipitation** data for Cilacap (a little town in Indonesia where I grew up, more on that later), during the year **1991**.
 With *extractcru* function, all I needed to do is typing:

 ``` r
 library(simpleRCRU)